noamguterman/Password-Generator/README.md

 ## 🛠️ Password Generation Logic
 - **Character Pool:** Includes uppercase, lowercase, numbers, and special symbols.
 - **Randomized Selection:** Selects 15 random characters from the pool per password.
+- **Copy to Clipboard:** Clicking on a password automatically copies it to the clipboard.
 - **Dynamic UI Updates:** Smooth fade-in effect when generating new passwords.

 ---